lucysli/eznotes/README.md

 ## Heroku commands ##
 There are many [Heroku commands](https://devcenter.heroku.com/categories/command-line) you can use.
 If you want to rename your application you can run
-`$ heroku rename EZNotes`. you can also change the name from your account on heroku.com
+`$ heroku rename EZNotes`. you can also change the name from the app settings page on heroku.com

 For development we generated a reasonably secure random/obscure subdomain such as hsjceevf.herokuapp.com.
 We did this by running `ruby -r "print ('a'..'z').to_a.shuffle[0..7].join"` on the command line.

 -------------------------------------------
 # Testing #
 -------------------------------------------